OfficeDev/office-js-docs-pr/docs/includes/excel-tutorial-filter-and-sort-table.md

-This is the second step of a tutorial that begins with **Excel Tutorial Create Table**.
-You need to complete the preceding steps to get the project in the state that this step assumes.

-This tutorial shows you how to programmatically filter and sort a table.
+In this step of the tutorial, you'll filter and sort the table that you created previously.

 ## Filter the table